 In 2013, Mooney burst onto the Mississippi music scene by winning several talent shows in the state.
 In May of that year, Mooney’s performance at the Mississippi Spring Fest and Fair talent show earned him an invitation to compete in the Mid-South Fair Youth Talent Competition, which is hailed as the nation’s largest amateur youth talent competition.
 Out of thousands of contestants across an eight state region, Sam was one of over 250 who were selected to make the trip to Memphis to compete at the fair in September.
 Mooney’s powerful arrangement of the Alex Claire hit “Too Close” propelled him all the way to the finals, where he became the 2013 Grand Award Winner.
 The win earned him $2,000 and a trip to Los Angeles to tour CBS Studios and meet with entertainment industry professionals.

 Mooney relocated to Oxford, Mississippi when he enrolled at The University of Mississippi (Ole Miss) in fall 2014.
 Between classes, Mooney spent the first half of 2015 primarily collaborating with other artists in the thriving Oxford music scene as well as booking his first tour.
-Mooney hit the road in May of 2015 for a twenty-five date summer tour in the southeast.
-The tour was highlighted by headline dates at a number of premiere festivals and venues including Hard Rock Cafe Memphis, Brookstock, Jackson’s Hal & Mal’s, and southwest Mississippi’s Red, White & Blue Bash, among others.
+Mooney hit the road in May of 2015 for a summer tour in the southeast.

 In January 2016, Mooney teamed up again with producer Casey Combest to record the follow-up to Sam’s chart-topping debut.
-Mooney premiered a few of the new songs as well as a new band in March at his second consecutive over-capacity show at the Hard Rock in Memphis.
+Mooney premiered a few of the new songs as well as a new touring band in March at his second consecutive over-capacity show at the Hard Rock in Memphis, TN.

 After three months of production, Find My Way was released internationally on April 5th, 2016.
 Like it’s predecessor, Find My Way found instant success on the iTunes Charts, giving Mooney his second straight Singer/Songwriter Top 10 album as it peaked at #8.
 The album also went on to reach #3 on the iTunes Singer/Songwriter EP chart, giving Mooney another Top 5 EP.
 Beyond the commercial success, Find My Way has received very positive reviews from critics.

-In support of Find My Way, Mooney and his band embarked on the “Mississippi in the Spring Tour”, a nine-date tour named after the closing track on the EP.
+In support of Find My Way, Mooney and his band embarked on the “Mississippi in the Spring Tour,” a nine-date tour named after the closing track on the EP.
 As the name suggests, the tour covered Sam’s home state of Mississippi, with shows at many of the state’s most prestigious venues and festivals.
 Packed houses were the norm during the tour, as Mooney’s rapidly growing following could be clearly seen at each performance.
-The tour ended with high-profile festival appearances at the Mississippi Spring Fest and Fair followed by RiverStock in historic Natchez, Mississippi.
+The tour ended with festival appearances at the Mississippi Spring Fest and Fair followed by RiverStock in historic Natchez, Mississippi.
 Additionally, Mississippi Public Broadcasting and Mooney teamed up to film his Duling Hall concert for a later airing on the MPB series, Amped and Wired.
-To cap off a successful spring, Mooney released a video of an intimate performance of his song Mississippi in the Spring which quickly amassed over 15,000 views on Facebook.
+To cap off a successful spring, Mooney released a video of an intimate performance of his song Mississippi in the Spring which quickly amassed over 25,000 views on Facebook.
 Mooney spent the rest of 2016 continuing to perform in support of Find My Way.

 Aside from his solo career, Mooney has become an in-demand session and touring musician, often serving as a guest background vocalist and pianist for many popular acts.
-Sam hosts the “Mississippi Music Hour” on Rebel Radio in Oxford, MS. Away from his music, Sam is an avid traveler, outdoorsman, Eagle Scout and a sports fanatic.
-He is an Integrated Marketing Communications major at Ole Miss where he is a junior.
+Sam hosts the “Mississippi Music Hour” on Rebel Radio in Oxford, MS. Away from his music, Sam is an avid traveler, outdoorsman, Eagle Scout, and a sports fanatic.
+He is an Integrated Marketing Communications major at Ole Miss where he is in his senior year.